 Exhibiting the Balinese heritage and stuff Balinese people used to use.
 Bali Provincial State Museum or Museum Bali is the right spot to get more insight into Balinese at its core.
-Museum Bali is located in the capital city Denpasar.
+Museum Bali location is in the capital city of Denpasar.
 In fact, it’s close to Taman Werdhi Budaya Art Center, the place where Bali Art Festival is held every year.

 Upon the entrance, glimpse the Balinese stone works in an enormous gate.
 By comparison, the gate is more like a Balinese palace rather than an ordinary museum.
 And inside Museum Bali, they preserve evidence of every development since the prehistorical era.